negativetwelve/project-1/readme.md

 it also adds the belongs_to :user to the Post model ruby file (you can see this line if you look at app/models/post.rb).
 This line tells the model that there is a relationship between the post and a user, specifically that a post belongs to a user.

-Now lets generate a model for a like in a similar manner.
+Now let's generate a model for a like in a similar manner.
 But let's think, what kind of relationship does a like need?
 If you guessed that a belongs to a user and a post, you are correct!
 To generate this let's run the command:

     rails generate model Like user:belongs_to post:belongs_to